Biruh776/spc_one_level_jsonOptim/README.md

 ### 2.1 Quality Control (QC) Data

 The expected input data is in Json format.
 The maximum simultaneous quality control runs the program can handle is 6.
 The program is, however, easily scalable to any number of simultaneous runs.
-Six is the requirement when the program was developed.
+Six was the requirement when the program was being developed.

 ### 2.2 Rules List